-We’ve finally got our first official teaser trailer for It Chapter Two, the anticipated sequel to 2017’s It, and our excitement couldn’t be more palpable.
-The Losers’ Club of Derry, Maine are all grown up now and they’re bringing us back home for one last fight against the demon that has plagued them their entire lives.
+It Chapter Two, the anticipated sequel to 2017’s It, is finally here, and our excitement couldn’t be more palpable.
+The Losers’ Club of Derry, Maine are all grown up now, and they’re bringing us back home for one last fight against the demon that has plagued them their entire lives.

-It has been adapted in TV and film form several times over since the original book was published in 1986, but virtually no version saw more success than the 2017 film version directed by Andy Muschietti.
+It has been adapted in TV and film form several times since the original book was published in 1986.
+Still, virtually no version saw more success than the 2017 film version directed by Andy Muschietti.
 By the end of its run, It grossed a record-breaking $700.4 million worldwide.
 And that was only the beginning.

 Based on Stephen King’s iconic novel of the same name, 2017’s It details one of two separate encounters decades apart that a specific group of children has with a demon known as Pennywise, who appears as a clown.
 Known as the “Losers’ Club,” this gang of misfits first encounter It when they’re children.
 Pennywise is shown to prey on children and feed on their fears.
 The more frightened a child is, the tastier they are to Pennywise when he eventually eats them.